 - If the project is far too bulky and lengthy, the Critical Path Method requires software to monitor the plan.

 - CPM can become ineffective and difficult to manage if it is not well-defined and stable.

 - It cannot effectively handle sudden changes in the implementation of the plan on ground.
 It is very difficult to redraw the entire CPM chart if the plan of the project suddenly changes midway.

-- The CPM cannot form and control the schedules of the persons involved in the project.
+- The Critical Path Method cannot form and control the schedules of the persons involved in the project.

 - The allocation of resources cannot be properly monitored.

 - The critical path of the CPM of a big project is not always clear.
 The project managers have to spend a lot of time to calculate it carefully.

 - The Critical Path Method takes longer to identity and to monitor the critical path when the project is of big dimension.